spolu/settle/facts/README.md

-Facts are then publicized as Stellar accounts Data fields using the following format as key `fact:$domain:$type` and the unique `$id` returned by the FactService as value:
+Facts are then publicized as Stellar accounts Data fields using the following format as key `fact:$domain:$type` and the unique `$id` returned by the Fact API as value:

 ```
 {
   ...
-  "fact:settl.net:email": "fact_1a1ed89jh10dj0123_PK0...",
+  "fact:settl.net:email": "fact_$pk0_1a1ed89jh10dj0123",
   ...
 }

 ```
-It is invalid to publicize a fact that does not rely to the entiy publicizing it.
-Fore easy validation without querying the FactService, fact IDs include the public key of the entity they relate to.
+It is invalid to publicize a fact that is not owned by the entiy publicizing it.
+For easy in-place validation (without querying the associated Fact API), fact IDs include the public key of their owner.

-Facts can be signed and certified true by other Stellar accounts representing official or unofficial entities using the following public endpoints:
+Facts can be signed and certified by other Stellar accounts representing official or unofficial entities using the following public endpoints:

 ```
 curl -XPOST https://settl.net/facts/$id/signatures \
-  -d public_key=$pk1
+  -d public_key=$pk1 \
   -d signature=$sig(action=assert&entity=$pk0&type=$type&value=$value)
 ```